Cc

 It takes great skill to create these questions and remain clean.
 It involves more than refraining from introducing concepts; it includes only introducing sequential, causal or structural words that are inherent in a client’s logic (see Section 7).

 The rarity of these questions is clear from the analysis of Penny and my sessions.
-Novel clean questions and the other-than-the-big-5 specialised questions together account for only 5%, that is one in 20, of all the questions we asked.
+Novel clean questions and the other-than-big-5 specialised questions together account for only 5%, that is one in 20, of all the questions we asked.

 On occasion it is contextually clean for a coach or therapist to introduce known circumstances in the client’s life into the session.
 In Clean Language interviewing these are called ‘topically clean questions’ since they enable interviewers to direct attention to features of the topic under investigation which the interviewee may not raise.
-The equivalent in therapy/coaching is the introduction of highly relevant factors known to both parties.
-For example, asking about the effect on children in counselling couples who are responsible for a child.
-However, this use of contextually clean questions is outside of this article’s scope.

 6. Degrees of inference